How to validate signed documents

 In the Dokobit portal, you can choose whether you would like to validate both Advanced and Qualified electronic signatures and seals in the document or only Qualified electronic signatures and seals.
 If you choose the first option, it is a less strict validation, where Advanced signatures will be recognized as valid, and the second option is stricter, where only Qualified signatures will be recognized as valid.
 You can validate document signatures backed by certificates issued within any EU/EEA member state.

-As a Qualified Trust Service Provider, we hold full responsibility for the validation results we provide and offer a liability assurance for you in case of discrepancies.
+As a Qualified Trust Service Provider, we hold full responsibility for the validation results we provide and offer liability assurance for you in case of discrepancies.
 This means that you can choose between different liability assurance levels according to your needs.
 In the portal, you will find two levels: Basic liability and Advanced liability.
 Basic liability is right for you if minimum assurance is enough, usually in cases when the validity of signatures or seals is not likely to raise disputes.
-This is a totally free option.
 Advanced liability is more suitable if you want more assurance for the validity of signatures or seals, usually in cases when the documents are of higher value.

 You can find more information about the validation of e-signatures and e-seals in our FAQ section.